 With a population of more than 510 million people, the EU accounts for one-fifth of all global imports and exports.
 Australia commenced free trade agreement (FTA) negotiations with the EU in June 2018.

 The EU is Australia’s second-largest trading partner and continues to be the largest source of foreign direct investment (FDI).
 In 2017, the EU’s FDI in Australia was valued at close to $190 billion.

 The UK is the third-largest source of inbound FDI to Australia, valued at $83 billion in 2017.

 On 29 March 2017, the UK government invoked Article 50 of the Treaty on European Union.
-Under the terms of Article 50, the UK will exit the EU on 29 March 2019.
+Under the terms of Article 50, the UK will exit the EU in 2020.
 Current negotiations will influence the nature of the exit and determine impact.

 1Source: Pew Research Center, 9 August 2017

 - Coal and LNG

 - Innovative technology